CortexIntelligentAutomation/docs/content/en/docs/2025.9/Guides/upgrade-guides/upgrade-observability/3.0.0-to-4.0.0/cloud/grafana/migrate-to-alloy.md

 title: "Migrate to Grafana Alloy"
 linkTitle: "Migrate to Grafana Alloy"
 description: "The steps to Migrate Promtail to Grafana Alloy."
-weight: 4
+weight: 2
 ---

 # {{% param title %}}

 This guide describes how to migrate from a Promtail Installation to Grafana Alloy.
-Please ensure that the [Loki Upgrade][] has been completed before starting this upgrade.

-## Modify Client URL for Grafana Loki

-1. Open the `promtail-local-config.yaml` configuration file, which is located in the folder alongside the `promtail-windows-amd64.exe` file e.g. `C:\ProgramData\Cortex\Observability\Promtail`.
-1. Locate the Grafana Loki `URL` in the `clients` section.
-1. Remove the `username:password@` from the URL

-   A correct URL should be changed from `https://username:password@hostaddress:2100/loki/api/v1/push` to `https://hostaddress:2100/loki/api/v1/push`.
-1. Save the file.

 ## Perform Migration